varnishcache/varnish-cache/doc/sphinx/tutorial/increasing_your_hitrate.rst

 for every variation of User-Agent there is.
 There are plenty.
 Even a single patchlevel of the same browser will generate at least 10 different User-Agent headers based just on what operating system they are running.

-So if you need to Vary based on User-Agent be sure to normalize the header or your hit rate will suffer badly.
+So if you *really* need to Vary based on User-Agent be sure to normalize the header or your hit rate will suffer badly.
+Use the above code as a template.

 .. _tutorial-increasing_your_hitrate-pragma: